DutchKnight-del/git-playground-task2/README.md

-# Unit 4 Git playground — Lesson 2
+# Unit 4 Git playground - Lesson 2

 A tiny command-line notes tool, used as the practice repo for Unit 4, Lesson 2 (committing well).
-The app is a safe sandbox; the task is to make one small change and have Claude commit it with a clear message.
+The app is a safe sandbox, the task is to make one small change and have Claude commit it with a clear message.

 ### The app
 - `node notes.js add <text>` — add a note